ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Erosion

 Type: *ansis:Erosion*.
 ANSIS Erosion.
-Undefined.
+Accelerated, as distinct from natural, erosion.
+The rapid erosion that follows the destruction or loss of protective cover often resulting from people's influence on the soil, vegetation or landform.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |